The day is on the wing.

 And baby birds and quills.

-I thought about that verse when taking this shot of newly fledged Canada Geese (and presumably their parents).
-This is yet another early morning Inland Rd. shot.
+I thought about that verse when taking this shot of newly fledged Canada Geese and their parents.
+This is yet another early morning Inland Rd., Chesapeake, VA photo.

-Speaking of Canada Geese…while sitting on railroad tracks close by, I took a bunch of pictures the other day of bathing, preening, splashing, chasing, and generally noisy– you guessed it–Canada Geese.
+Speaking of Canada Geese…while sitting on railroad tracks close by, I took a bunch of pictures the other day of bathing, preening, splashing, chasing, and generally noisy—you guessed it—Canada Geese.
 (Word to the wise: don’t sit on railroad tracks until you’ve cleaned them off first.)
-These pics were taken at Money Point just outside the Elizabeth River Project restoration site.
+These pics were taken at Money Point in Chesapeake, VA just outside the Elizabeth River Project restoration site there.
 Shooting at eye-level was important here.
-Here’s what I’m calling the ‘Conductor Series’ from that photo shoot.
+Here’s what I’m calling the “Conductor Series” from that photo shoot.
 And boy was this conductor working hard.
 You can even see the perspiration!
 So what was this goose conducting?
 Any thoughts?
 Here’s my thinking: Beethoven.
+Click on any pic to see a slide show.

 The above references to spring make me think now of the entire fourth verse of the Bodecker poem.
-I’ve already quoted 2 of the lines.
 Here goes:

 The day is on the wing,